 Would you like to go FISHing too?

-Freelance general practitioner (family physician) Yorkshire, UK
+Freelance general practitioner and portfolio GP(family physician) Yorkshire, UK